30. Clean, safe household water

 Overview

-If safe groundwater is not available, or if you are in doubt about water quality, you can make water clean and safe in other ways
+If safe groundwater is not available, or if you are in doubt about water quality, you can make water clean and safe in other ways:

-- Water purification tablets.
+- Use water purification tablets.
 These are small tablets that you put in water to kill germs.
 Each type of tablet has specific instructions for use, so read these carefully before using the tablets.
 You can give tablets to families in the community to clean their water.
-Make sure to underline the importance of clean water when you explain how to use the tablets.
-Monitor the use of the tablets distributed.

-Safe water storage and handling
+Safe storage and handling

 - Familiarize yourself with the community’s cultural, social and traditional practices and beliefs about water and washing.